Trump praises Putin for holding back in US-Russia spy dispute

 A total of 96 Russians are expected to leave the United States including expelled diplomats and their families.

+Trump will find it very difficult to reverse the expulsions and lift the sanctions given that they were based on a unanimous conclusion by U.S. intelligence agencies, said Eugene Rumer, who was the top U.S. intelligence analyst for Russia from 2010 until 2014.

+But that might not prevent Trump from improving ties to Russia, said Rumer, now director of the Russia and Eurasia Program at the Carnegie Endowment for International Peace, a policy institute.
+"If Mr. Trump wants to start the relationship anew, I don’t think he needs to walk these sanctions back.
+He can just say this was Obama’s decision,” said Rumer.

-As part of the sanctions, Obama told Russia to close two compounds in New York and Maryland that the administration said were used by Russian personnel for "intelligence-related purposes."
+As part of the sanctions, Obama told Russia to close two compounds in the United States that the administration said were used by Russian personnel for "intelligence-related purposes."

-In both locations, the Russians were given until noon on Friday to vacate the premises.
-Convoys of trucks, buses and black sedans with diplomatic license plates exited without incident.
+Russia was given until noon on Friday to vacate both premises.
+Convoys of trucks, buses and black sedans with diplomatic license plates left the countryside vacation retreats outside Washington and New York City without fanfare.

 A former Russian Foreign Ministry employee told Reuters that the facility in Maryland was a dacha used by diplomatic staff and their children.
 The 45-acre complex includes a Georgian-style brick mansion, swimming pool, tennis courts and cottages for embassy staff.